Somerville High School (Texas)

 Somerville High School is a public high school located in Somerville, Texas (USA).
 It is the sole high school in the Somerville Independent School District and is classified as a 2A school by the UIL.
-For the 2021-2022 school year, the school was given a "B" by the Texas Education Agency.
+For the 2024-2025 school year, the school was given a "D" by the Texas Education Agency.

 Athletics

 The Somerville Yeguas compete in the following sports: